4Subsea/drio-python/docs/user_guide/update_edit_data.rst

 .. danger::

-    Note that deleting data is permanent and all references to ``TimeSerieId`` is removed from the `DataReservoir.io`_ inventory:
+    Note that deleting data is permanent and all references to ``TimeSerieId`` is removed from the `DataReservoir.io`_ inventory.

 .. code-block:: python